daniellecrobinson/Data-Rescue-PDX/README.md

 1. **Adopt** a dataset from the "Done" bin at [Archivers.Space](https://www.archivers.space/urls?phase=done).
 2. **Claim** your issue/dataset [in this spreadsheet](https://docs.google.com/spreadsheets/d/1Ojgw9-VFdwO2Qxrp9a6W6X8FFS4047uhvCf8Lw3Q6gU/edit#gid=1105874853).
-3. **Research** your dataset, discover or create standard JSON formatted metadata for your dataset using a local text file.
+3. **Research** your dataset to discover or create standard JSON formatted metadata using a local text file.
 4. **Document** your dataset by [creating an issue in this repository](https://github.com/daniellecrobinson/Data-Rescue-PDX/issues) and using our issue template to add the JSON metadata you found or created.
 5. **Verify** metadata from two other contributors.
 6. **Repeat!**